CiscoDevNet/XRd-Sandbox/topologies/always-on/sandbox-instructions.md

 ## Limitations

-The following features are not supported in this sandbox environment using XRd:
+The following features are not supported by XRd:

 - Multipoint L2VPN
 - Vlan rewrites